When Your Baby Is Born Without Parts of the Brain, Skull, or Scalp (Anencephaly): What to Know

 -

-Consider seeking emotional support.
-This could include support from your spiritual leader, friends, family, a professional counselor, or a support group.
+Think about getting emotional support.
+This could include support from your family, friends, counselors, or a support group.

 -